Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 I went on ibrutinib at the end of March last year.
 Then that doctor went on sabbatical right away, and they put me under the care of a nurse practitioner.
 I was extremely unhappy with that because I’m like, “You just told me I would die if I don’t get treatment.
-Don’t know if this one’s going to work.
+I don’t know if this one’s going to work.
 I just started, and now I have to see a nurse practitioner, no offense to her.”

 I got yet a different doctor at a clinic to refer me to a specialist in Vancouver.
 He’s a teaching professional at the university there and runs a research lab.
 I saw him in August, and they had done a second CT then that confirmed that my lymph nodes had shrunk by half.
-In five months of ibrutinib, my lymph nodes were half the size they’d been previously.
+In 5 months of ibrutinib, my lymph nodes were half the size they’d been previously.

-When I went to see him, he told me that had I come to see them there, they would have not recommended chemo.
+When I went to see him, he told me that if I had come to see them there, they would have not recommended chemo.
 They would have just told me that I should do ibrutinib.
 I’m like, “If you all work for the same agency, why is it different in a different town?”

 Anyway, he also told me that were I to get diagnosed at that time in August of last year, that the standard of care had now changed for everyone.
 No matter what cancer agency I go to in the province or someone goes to, if they get diagnosed with CLL or SLL and it’s IGHV unmutated, they will get offered ibrutinib, not chemo.